-Operating Leases-ASC 840
+Prior accounting policy-ASC 840

 Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments made under operating leases are charged to the consolidated statements of operations on a straight-line basis over the period of the leases.